Site Overlay

 What do Pediatric Otolaryngologists do?

-Pediatric otolaryngologists (ENTs) are medical doctors who diagnose and treat medical and surgical disorders of the ears, nose, throat, head, and neck in children, from infancy through early adulthood.
+Pediatric otolaryngologists (ENTs) are medical doctors who diagnose and treat disorders of the ears, nose, throat, head, and neck in children from infancy through early adulthood.

-They treat a wide range of conditions, including chronic ear infections, hearing loss, sleep apnea, and congenital issues like cleft lip and palate.
+They treat a wide range of conditions, including chronic ear infections, hearing loss, sleep apnea, and congenital conditions such as cleft lip and palate.

 Their work includes both medical management and a variety of surgical procedures, such as placing ear tubes, performing tonsillectomies, and conducting complex head and neck surgeries.